amrrsharaff/CodingAssignment/README.md

 **In order to run the program, you need:**
 - Python 2.7
-- To install, follow the guidelines on https://www.python.org/download/releases/2.7/
+(To install, follow the guidelines on https://www.python.org/download/releases/2.7/)
-- ArgParse library (usually comes with python)
+- ArgParse library
-- To install, open the command line and run:
+(To install, open the command line and run)
 - pip install argparse

 ## Running the tests